 It’s here, it’s here!
-It’s finally 2019 Amazon Prime Day (or, two days).
-If you are not familiar with Amazon Prime Day, 2019’s event was a 2-day celebration on July 15-16 where thousands of products went on super sale exclusively for Amazon Prime members.
+Despite a Covid-19 delay, it’s finally 2020 Amazon Prime Day (or, two days).
+If you are not familiar with Amazon Prime Day, it is a 2-day celebration being touted as the kick-off of the 2020 holiday shopping season where thousands of products went on super sale exclusively for Amazon Prime members.

 Our Amazon Prime subscription may be one of the absolute best things we’ve bought for boat life.
 Need stainless bolts and your local hardware store doesn’t carry the right size?
 No problem, they’ll arrive tomorrow by noon.
 Need a new LED light fixture to help save energy?
 They’ve got thousands.
 Just cannot deal with rebuilding the head, again?
 Just buy a new one.
 The point is, Amazon sells pretty much everything you need for boat life except the actual boat.